JGMartFern/albums/README.md

 to make an application that follows the Single Responsibility Principle, which is why I am choosing to separate the service and the data source layers.

+I have made the decision of trying the application using mock data and not removing them from the code.
+The reasoning behind this is to have something to start without depending on external services such as JSONPlaceholder.
+This way I could create services, controllers and tests without hitting the JSONPlaceholder endpoints.
+Also, it made implementing the final version with the actual calls to JSONPlaceholder much easier with minimal changes, since everything was already tested.
+I decided not to remove that part of the code so anyone could take a look at it, see similarities, opt for a similar approach and so forth.
+In this context of a technical test, and in spirit of having this app stored in my GitHub publicly, I chose to let the mock datasources be, so anyone could take them as examples for practicing.

 I chose not to use a ControllerAdvice this time, because of the scale that the application has at this time.
 Being only two exceptions, and both of them being part of the PhotoController, I see no need of creating it.
-However, it would be very advisable if we expand our app in the future and we start having more controllers, each of them with their own exceptions.
+However, it would be very advisable in the case that we expand our app in the future and start having more controllers, each of them with their own exceptions.
 A centralized ControllerAdvice can do wonders for having those exceptions organised and easily located.